bitfocus/companion-module-aja-kipro/HELP.md

   * Stop and Format
   * Reset Timecode and Record

-### Header error
+### Non-compliant header warning
-* Some older KiPro units will output incorrect headers that will result in polling being disabled
+* Some older KiPro units will return non HTTP compliant headers that will result in a warning in the log and polling being disabled